panel-attack/panel-game/docs/installMods.md

 So all you need to do to disable a character or stage is to rename its folder.
 You can also hide single replay, puzzle and training files by renaming them and adding __ in front.

-## How to get the default mods back

-You might have deleted the default mods that came with the game at some point and want to get them back.
-But how?
-There are two possibilities:
-  1. Download them again
-  2. Let Panel Attack reinstall them

-### Download them again

-You can find all default assets of Panel Attack at https://github.com/panel-attack/panel-game/tree/beta/client/assets/ You can download the Panel Attack source code including the default mods from there any time and reinstall them via the instructions in this document.

-### Let Panel Attack reinstall them

-Panel Attack cannot function properly if you have no panels, no character or no stage available.
-For that reason it will always install the default characters again on start-up if no mods are available at all.
-That means to get the default characters/stages/panels back, you can simply temporarily disable all your installed mods by renaming them and then start Panel Attack.